 You will find more information for prospective freshmen on the Be-A-Longhorn website.

-- A minimum of 18 hours of economics classes counting toward the major must be taken in-residence.
+- A minimum of 18 credit hours of economics coursework counting towards the major

-Transfer Resources is a page on the UT Admissions website that lets you:
+Transfer Resources on the UT Admissions website lets you:

 - Find the UT equivalents of courses at Texas universities and community colleges by using the Automated Transfer Equivalency (ATE) database

-- See how courses taken at other institutions apply to a degree at UT Austin by creating an Interactive Degree Audit (IDA)
+- See how courses taken at other Texas institutions apply to a degree at UT-Austin by creating an Interactive Degree Audit (IDA)

 - Find out about transfer policies, procedures, and common problems